 After several years of missing out on travel, Canadians are looking forward to travelling again, according to a new study from Blue Cross.
-The 2023 Blue Cross Travel Study reveals nine in 10 Canadians want to take a vacation this year and are taking steps to achieve greater peace of mind and reduce their stress while on a trip.
+The 2023 Blue Cross Travel Study reveals nine in 10 Canadians want to take a vacation this year and are taking steps to achieve greater peace of mind and reduce stress while on a trip.

 “A strong sense of adventure is part of the Canadian spirit, and despite disruptions to the industry over the last few years, Canadians are keen to travel again,” says Tim Bishop, Managing Director, Blue Cross of Canada.
 “Knowing that there’s an element of risk with any travel plans, Canadians have rediscovered solutions to manage stress, including bringing along extra cash, having someone look after their home, and purchasing travel insurance.”